rockerBOO/prs-viewer/README.md

 - Swapping color schemes
 - Allowing different dimensions of images to be shown
 - Better performance when showing a lot of images
+- Allow both ws and http running on the same server code

 ## Thanks